 Sign In Forgot Password

-The purpose of the Social Action Committee is to organize programs and projects that engage the congregation in the Jewish mandates of social justice and provide opportunities for tikkun olam.
-The committee offers the congregation community service opportunities and educational programs.
+The Social Action Committee organizes programs and projects to engage the congregation in the Jewish mandates of social justice and tikkun olam, making our world a better place.
+The committee offers opportunities to perform service to the community, as well as education and advocacy on social justice issues.

 We strive to advocate for our social justice goals and affirm Jewish values that transcend partisan politics.
 Temple Beth El participates in many of the initiatives of the Union of Reform Judaism's Religious Action Center.
-We have action teams focused on immigrants and refugees, racial justice, voter engagement, and environment and climate change.
+We have action teams focused on immigrants and refugees, racial justice, environment and climate change, voter engagement, and reproductive rights.

 The Social Action Committee meets monthly on the first Thursday of the month at 7:00 pm.
-We welcome new members to our meetings and activities.
+We welcome all members to our activities and meetings.

 Mitzvah Opportunities